realmar/bk/documentation/BKInstallation.md

   1. Debian
   2. Install Debian Server as described in our RT Wiki

-**NOTE: You can also run the InitializeProgram.sh script as root to complete the installation**
+**NOTE: You can also run the InitializeProgram.sh script as root to complete the installation, the InitializeProgram.sh script can also be use to reconfigure BK**

 **NOTE: All operations have to be done as root or with root access**